Skip to main content

 Meals: B

-After breakfast, our trip concludes.
-If you are flying home today, you will be transferred to the airport in time for your departure.
+After breakfast, you are transferred to the airport for your onward flight.
+The trip concludes today.

 Meals: B